St. Edward’s University will educate students for the opportunities and challenges of a 21st century world.

 University graduates in the 21st century will live and work in this culturally, economically, religiously and politically interdependent world.
 St. Edward’s is committed to academic excellence that is informed by a world perspective.

-Strategic Plan 2015 will guide us in preparing an increasingly diverse and academically talented student body to thrive in this challenging new century — while maintaining a personalize educational experience that emphasizes critical thinking and social justice.
+Strategic Plan 2015 will guide us in preparing an increasingly diverse and academically talented student body to thrive in this challenging new century — while maintaining a personalized educational experience that emphasizes critical thinking and social justice.

 Mapping Our Future